Early Interstellar Colonists

-During the Interplanetary era Interstellar Colonisation was always preceded by unmanned probes.
-The following procedure was generally followed right up until the nanoswarms shut everything down:
+During the Solsys Era Interstellar colonisation was always preceded by unmanned probes.
+The following procedure was generally followed right up until the Technocalypse shut everything down:

-(1) Scientific robot probes are launched to the system in question, reaching perhaps 0.1 to 0.2 c.
+(2) Automated probes were launched to the system in question, reaching perhaps 0.1 to 0.2 c.
 These were fly-bys accelerated by laser or microwave beam.
 They would radio back findings during the brief period they were close enough to the system to get useful observations.
-By the 130's a.t.(late 22nd century c.e.) the probes were equipped with passive magnetoplasma breaking systems, which allowed them to actually enter the system and send back more detailed information.
+By the 130's a.t.(late 22nd century c.e.) the probes were equipped with passive magnetoplasma braking systems, which allowed them to actually enter the system and send back more detailed information.

-(2) If things looked promising, larger, much more expensive probes and neumanns are sent to the system and set up the basic infrastructure and supplies for the initial colony.
+(3) If things looked promising, larger, much more sophisticated probes and von Neumann replicators were sent to the system and set up the basic infrastructure and supplies for the initial colony.
 The first colony selected this way was Tau Ceti, which was the only nearby system to have a Sol-type solar system and easily terraformable planets.
-Later, Alpha Centauri, Barnard's Star, Wolf 359, Lalande 21185, Sirius, e Eridani, and e Indi, and a number of others were selected as well.
+Later, Alpha Centauri, Wolf 359, Lalande 21185, Sirius, e Eridani, and e Indi, and a number of others were selected as well.
 Although closer to Earth these did not have as hospitable a solar system.